 Cyber hygiene best practices for organizations

 - Authentication and access control.
-Authentication, or confirming that a user or device is who or what they claim, is a critical part of cyber hygiene.
+Authentication, which confirms a user or device is who or what they claim, is a critical part of cyber hygiene.
 To secure their networks, organizations can choose from among at least six types of authentication.
 The most rudimentary is knowledge-based authentication, which requires a user to share preestablished credentials, such as a username and password or PIN.
-MFA requires two or more authentication factors, such as a password and a one-time code sent to the user's cellphone or email address.
-Biometric authentication uses biological identifiers, such as fingerprint scanning or facial recognition.
+MFA requires two or more authentication factors, such as a password and a one-time code sent to the user's mobile device or email address.
+Biometric authentication uses biological identifiers, such as fingerprint scans or facial recognition.
 Other types of authentication include single sign-on, token-based authentication and certificate-based authentication.

 Security itself hinges on authentication and access control -- the ability to verify and admit certain users while excluding others.
 Common access control mechanisms include role-based access control, which grants network permissions based on a user's formal position in an organization, and the principle of least privilege, which grants users access to only the assets they absolutely need to do their jobs.
-Good cyber hygiene requires IT security leaders to periodically review user access entitlement to ensure no one has outdated or inappropriate privileges, which could compromise the overall security posture.
+Good cyber hygiene requires IT security leaders to periodically review user access entitlement to ensure no one has outdated or inappropriate privileges.

 - Backup strategy.
 Develop a data backup strategy that ensures mission-critical information is regularly duplicated and stored in a secure location.
 Many experts recommend following the 3-2-1 rule of backup, which requires storing three copies of data on two different kinds of media -- such as cloud, disk and tape -- and keeping one copy off-site.

 - Encryption.
-Use encryption to ensure the protection of sensitive corporate data, both in transit and at rest.
+Use encryption, the process of converting information into secret code, to ensure corporate data, both in transit and at rest, remains protected.

 - Endpoint security.
-In today's workplace, a plethora of endpoint devices operate beyond the traditional security perimeter, putting them and the enterprise network at heightened risk of attack.
-Identify, manage and secure devices ranging from PCs to IoT nodes, while following endpoint security best practices.
+In today's workplace, a plethora of endpoint devices operate beyond the traditional security perimeter, putting them and the enterprise network they connect to at heightened risk of attack.
+Identify, manage and secure connected devices -- ranging from PCs to mobile devices to IoT sensors -- by following endpoint security best practices.

 - Incident response and management strategy.
-If and when an organization suffers a security event, it needs a preestablished incident response (IR) and management strategy to mitigate risk to the business.
-Since the fallout from a data breach can include financial losses, operational disruptions, regulatory fines, reputational damage and legal fees, an IR team needs a combination of executive, technical, operational, legal and public relations expertise.
-This group documents the who, what, when, why and how of its anticipated IR, creating a plan that will offer clear direction in a future crisis.
+If and when an organization suffers a security event, it needs a preestablished incident response strategy to mitigate risk to the business.
+Since the fallout from a data breach can include financial losses, operational disruptions, regulatory fines, reputational damage and legal fees, an incident response team needs a combination of executive, technical, operational, legal and PR expertise.
+This group documents the who, what, when, why and how of its anticipated incident response, creating a plan that offers clear direction in a future crisis.

 - Password policy.
-Simplistic or recycled passwords are practically an open invitation to hackers.
-Creating a company password policy helps protect enterprise security by establishing rules, requirements and expectations around user credentials.
+Simplistic or recycled passwords are practically an open invitation to malicious hackers.
+Create a company password policy to protect enterprise security by establishing rules, requirements and expectations around user credentials.

 - Patch management.
 Patch management is the flossing of cyber hygiene: Everyone knows they should do it, but not everyone does.
-And just as a failure to floss may increase the risk of heart disease, failing to patch increases the risk of serious security incidents.
-In a 2019 Ponemon Institute survey, for instance, 60% of data breach victims confessed they could have kept their attackers out of their systems simply by patching known security flaws.
-In other words, the stakes are high, so it's critical to understand and follow patch management best practices.
+And just as a failure to floss could increase the risk of heart disease and dementia, failure to patch increases the risk of serious security incidents.
+The stakes are high, so it's critical to understand and follow patch management best practices.

 - Security awareness training.
-Educate employees on the crucial role they play in mitigating cyber-risk by building an effective cybersecurity training plan, suggested Mike Chapple, senior director of IT service delivery at the University of Notre Dame.
+Educate employees on the crucial role they play in mitigating cyber-risk by building an effective cybersecurity training plan.
 The most effective security awareness training programs find fresh ways to engage employees in foundational cybersecurity practices.
-End users can then put their new knowledge to the test with this security awareness quiz.
+End users can then put their knowledge to the test with this security awareness quiz.

 - Security log management.
-A cybersecurity program is only as good as its ability to recognize inappropriate or suspicious activity in the IT environment.
-That makes security logging "the heart of any security strategy," according to security expert and author Michael Cobb.
-But that doesn't mean it's easy.
-Best practices for security log management include logging and storing the right events, ensuring the accuracy and integrity of logs, analyzing log data to identify problems and using logging tools to manage event volume.
+A cybersecurity program is only as good as its ability to recognize inappropriate or suspicious activity in the IT environment, which makes logging key to any security strategy.
+Best practices for security log management include recording and storing the right events, ensuring the accuracy and integrity of logs, analyzing log data to identify problems and using logging tools to manage event volume.